importNetworkFromPyTorch

 App

-You can also import models from external platforms using the Deep Network Designer
+You can also import networks from external platforms by using the Deep Network Designer app.
+The app uses the

-function to import the network.
-On
+function to import the network, and displays a progress

-import, the app shows an import report with details about any issues that require
+possible, and displays an import report with details about any issues that require

 Version History